Tchefuncte River

 The Tchefuncte River (/tʃəˈfʌŋktə/ chə-FUNK-tə) drains into Lake Pontchartrain in Louisiana in the United States.
 It is about 70.0 mi long.

 Etymology

-The name Tchefuncte is believed to derive from the word Hachofakti, which is the Choctaw word for the American chinquapin, a species of chestnut, and was used by Native Americans to relieve headaches and fevers.
+The name Tchefuncte is believed to derive from the word Hachofakti, which is the Choctaw word for the American chinquapin, a species of chestnut, which was used by Native Americans to relieve headaches and fevers.

 Tchefuncte culture

 The area around the river was inhabited by the hunter-gatherer Tchefuncte culture dating back to 600 BCE.
 The Native Americans gathered freshwater clams, fish, and crawfish, and built shell middens on the river.
 Their houses were probably temporary circular shelters having a frame of light poles covered with palmetto, thatch, or grass mixed with mud.

 Tchefuncte shipyard

 During the War of 1812, Secretary of the Navy William Jones ordered Captain John Shaw to supervise the construction of a shallow-draft blockship armed with 32 heavy cannons at the shipyard in Madisonville, Louisiana.
 On December 16, 1814 Major General Andrew Jackson wrote a letter to Secretary of War John Armstrong Jr. demanding that the ship be completed.
 When the Battle of New Orleans began, the vessel was still moored at the Madisonville Naval Shipyard unfinished.

 Madisonville's Tchefuncte River Lighthouse stands resolutely on the Saint Tammany north shore of Lake Pontchartrain.
 This lighthouse was built in 1837.